Sherborne School: The Shell House

+Subjects

 Music

 Music is a Sherborne tradition.
 Many boys achieve grade 8 distinctions for voice and a range of instruments.
 Several boys each year also pass their ATCL diplomas, many with distinction.
 Some then go on to take their LTCL diplomas.
 The Week Good Schools Guide named Sherborne as The Best Independent School in the Country for Music in 2015.

 In 2010 Sherborne built a new music school with highly specialist recital and recording space.
 Designed by Richard Keating of Orms, the building won numerous architectural awards including the 2012 RIBA South West Region Award, BCSE Award 2012 and RIBA South West Excellence in Architecture Award 2012.
 The school has two choirs, two close harmony groups, a symphony orchestra, sinfonia, chamber orchestra, concert and radio orchestras (Trinity term only), wind band, wind quintet, string, wind, brass and jazz ensembles and various other smaller instrumental ensembles.
 Performance spaces include the Tindall Recital Hall, the Big Schoolroom, and the Powell Theatre.
 There are two Abbey services a week which are accompanied by the chapel choir, with the chamber choir singing an introit on Sundays.
 Once a term the chamber choir sings for a service in an external venue.
 These include: Salisbury Cathedral, Winchester Cathedral and various Oxford college chapels, amongst numerous others, as well as these, international tours are available for various ensembles.

 The Sherborne School Choral Society was founded in 1871 by J R Sterndale-Bennett, the then director of music.
 Nowadays it consists of the Sherborne School choirs, Girls' School Choir, and members of public from the local area.
 It performs annually, and concert venues have included Sherborne Abbey, Wells Cathedral, and Poole Lighthouse.
 The school song is the Carmen Saeculare, also known as Carmen Shirburniense, and features a rousing last line in each verse of Vivat Rex Eduardus Sextus or Long Live King Edward the Sixth to commemorate the school's Royal foundation in 1550.
 The words were written by Edward Mallet Young in 1887, and set to music by Louis Napoleon Parker.
 It is sung by the entire school, including the staff, although only the first and last verses are sung nowadays.
 Sherborne holds its own rock festival in the heart of its historic grounds, aptly named "Concert in the Courts", featuring Shirburnians and boys and girls from local senior schools, performing and spectating.
 The festival began in the mid 1990s and the proceeds from it are donated to charity.